AZIZ-Soufiane/GIT-GITFLOW/README.md

 🔐 Environment variables

-See env.example.
+See .env.example.
 Do not commit .env.

-## 📄 License

-See LICENSE.